Augustyniak/RATreeView/README.md

 This method informs delegate that specific row will be collapsed due to the user interaction.

+	- (void)treeView:(RATreeView *)treeView didCollapseRowForItem:(id)item treeNodeInfo:(RATreeNodeInfo *)treeNodeInfo;

+This method informs delegate that specific row was collapsed due to the user interaction.

     - (BOOL)treeView:(RATreeView *)treeView shouldItemBeExpandedAfterDataReload:(id)item treeDepthLevel:(NSInteger)treeDepthLevel;

 This method ask the delegate whether the specific row should be expanded after data reload.
 It is called for every element after each reload of the data of the RATreeView.
 In case delegate return *YES* for the item whoose parent (or parents) aren't expanded, all unexpanded parent will be expanded.